SasakiKun22/Forza4/README.md

 ### PURPOSE

 The aim of the game is to be able to align four pieces of the same color in the game board either vertically, horizontally or obliquely.
-For more information about the board game click [here](https://www.migliorigiochi.eu/giochi/giochi-abilita/forza-4/)
+For more information about the board game click [here](https://www.gamesver.com/the-rules-of-connect-4-according-to-m-bradley-hasbro/)

-## PROGRAMME DESCRIPTION
+## PROGRAM DESCRIPTION

-### EXECUTION OF THE PROGRAMME
+### EXECUTION OF THE PROGRAM

 Before running the program make sure that: